thiesmoeller/wrc-coach/analysis-app/SHARED_ARCHITECTURE.md

 │   │       └── BoatTransform.ts    ← Used by both apps
 │   │
 │   └── components/             🔗 SHARED UI COMPONENTS
-│       ├── PolarPlot.tsx       ← Used by both apps
-│       ├── PolarPlot.css       ← Shared CSS (imported by both)
 │       ├── StabilityPlot.tsx       ← Used by both apps
 │       ├── StabilityPlot.css       ← Shared CSS (imported by both)
 │       ├── MetricsBar.tsx      ← Used by both apps
 │       └── MetricsBar.css      ← Shared CSS (imported by both)
 │